-Multi Agency Safeguarding Hub (MASH) will need to be contacted via the golden number for flow
+Multi Agency Safeguarding Hub (MASH) will need to be contacted via the golden number for flow chart dealing with concerns about a child/young person please see the Harrow safeguarding guidance for the CVFS sector.

 - Be prepared to give as much of the following information as possible (in emergency situations all of this information may not be available). - Unavailability of some information or the Nominated Safeguarding Person should not stop you making a referral.
-Use the MASH Referral Record to do this. - Your name, telephone number, position and request the same of the person to whom you are speaking. - Full name and address, telephone number of family, date of birth of child /young person and siblings, any special needs. - Gender, ethnicity, first language, any special needs. - Names, dates of birth and relationship of household members and any significant others. - The names of professionals known to be involved with the child/family and/or vulnerable adult e.g.: GP, Health Visitor, School. - The nature of the concern; and foundation for the concern. - An opinion on whether the child may need urgent action to make them safe. - Your view of what appears to be the needs of the child and/or vulnerable adult and their family. - Whether the consent of a parent with Parental Responsibility has been given to the referral being made.
+Use the MASH Referral Record to do this. - Your name, telephone number, position and request the same of the person to whom you are speaking. - Full name and address, telephone number of family, date of birth of child /young person and siblings, any special needs. - Gender, ethnicity, first language, any special needs. - Names, dates of birth and relationship of household members and any significant others. - The names of professionals known to be involved with the child/family and/or vulnerable adult e.g.: GP, Health Visitor, School. - The nature of the concern and foundation for the concern. - An opinion on whether the child may need urgent action to make them safe. - Your view of what appears to be the needs of the child and/or vulnerable adult and their family. - Whether the consent of a parent with Parental Responsibility has been given to the referral being made.